FOREX-Asian flash surge takes euro to $1.07

 Further gains for the dollar are one of the big consensus plays for investors going into 2017, although signs of doubt have appeared in recent weeks, with analysts beginning to wonder how much appreciation a Donald Trump White House will tolerate.

-Despite all the gains for the dollar since Trump's victory in November, it is up just 3 percent this year against the euro.
+Despite all the gains for the dollar since Trump's victory in November, the single currency is down just 3 percent for the year against the dollar.
 A number of major banks have predicted a test of parity early next year.

 The dollar index, which tracks the greenback against a basket of six major rivals, also slipped half a percent to 102.18, down from a 14-year high of 103.65 hit on Dec.
 20 and up 3.8 percent on the year.